gramener/gramex-guide/release/old/README.md

   For example, `VAR: {function: module.fn}` will run `module.fn()` and assign `$VAR` the returned value.
 - [FileHandler](https://learn.gramener.com/guide/filehandler/)
-  supports an `index_template:` key that allows customised directory listings.
+  supports an `index_template:` key that allows customized directory listings.
 It can be any custom-styled HTML file that uses `$path` and `$body` respectively to represent the full path to the directory and the contents of the directory.